Motor Vehicle Information for New Residents

 In order to title and register your vehicle(s), you will need to bring the following items with you to the authorized agent:

 - A valid title for all of the vehicles you want to register in Pennsylvania, issued in your name, from your previous state; and

-- A tracing of the vehicle identification number (VIN) or the verification of the VIN by an inspection mechanic or notary public at a
+- A tracing of the vehicle identification number (VIN) or the verification of the VIN by an inspection mechanic or notary public at a dealership or issuing agent.

-applicable).
+- Appropriate title, lien, registration fees and sales tax (if applicable).
 Make checks or money orders payable to the Commonwealth of Pennsylvania.
 Please do not send cash.

 - If you are titling and registering a leased vehicle, the leasing company will also be required to complete

 A Power of Attorney may be required from the leasing company.

 The Department will only allow agents to issue title and registration documents to customers who provide one of the following credentials for identification purposes: